tribshms/tRIBS/README.md

 Instructions for using CMake to compile tRIBS can be found [here.](./doc/md/CMake.md)

 **For additional details in working with source code, including pertinent git commands, see the following instructions [here](./doc/md/DEV_INST.md).
-Additionally information about debugging tRIBS can be found [here](./doc/md/DEBUG.md)**
+Additional information about debugging tRIBS can be found [here](./doc/md/DEBUG.md)**